mohitksahu/mml-concept-website/VERCEL_DEPLOY.md

 - If you encounter any issues, check the Vercel logs
 - Ensure your MongoDB connection string is correct
 - Verify that your environment variables are set correctly
+- If you see build errors related to warnings, make sure CI=false is set in your build command
+- Check for any ESLint or TypeScript errors that might be failing the build
+- Make sure your MongoDB Atlas IP whitelist allows connections from Vercel's servers (0.0.0.0/0)
+- Verify the API endpoints are correctly routed in vercel.json